Japan's ruling party promises "cool-headed" diplomacy

 Sino-Japanese ties soured after the Japanese government bought the disputed East China Sea islets in September in an ill-fated effort to forestall a deeper crisis by scuppering an alternative plan floated by the nationalist Tokyo governor.

-Seen in Beijing as a nationalisation of private property, it sparked violent protests and a boycott of Japanese goods.
+Seen in Beijing as a nationalization of private property, it sparked violent protests and a boycott of Japanese goods.
 Chinese ships were dispatched to patrol disputed waters.

 The rocky, uninhabited islets, called Senkaku in Japan and Diaoyu in China, are located near rich fishing grounds and potentially huge oil and gas reserves.